 I remember growing up, baked chicken was a staple at our house.
 Typically my mom would marinate chicken breast in Italian dressing and then bake it or grill it for an easy weeknight meal.
 This recipe is just as simple but even fresher!
 Plus, it will produce super tender, juicy chicken breasts everyone will love!

-Baked Lemon Chicken Marinade
+Easy Lemon Chicken Marinade

 - Lemon Juice: Fresh lemon juice is key to this recipe.
 Once you juice your lemons, save the rinds and bake it with the chicken breast!